Particularly my healing journey and awakening to white privilege

 I have been leading circles of healing, and holding circles through yoga and new mom’s groups, and circles are the format in which I most prefer to teach and gather with others.
 My experience of circling together is the most powerful way for healing and support in a community.
 The circles that I have led and been a part of over the past decade have often been rooted in the seasons of the Earth, connection, listening, and sharing wisdom.
 This is the format of my signature 9 month program- Be Rooted in Your Truest Self- which begins each September and runs through May.

 To circle back to my healing journey, Yoga has also been part of my path to healing and I still practice because it is a source of great healing for me.
-I did a 200 hour yoga teacher training, including Reiki 1, 2, advanced and Teacher training, in 2013-14.
-I have practiced yoga for over 15 years and have taught it, specifically for pregnant and postpartum women.
+I completed a 200 hour yoga teacher training, including Reiki 1, 2, advanced and Teacher training, in 2013-14.
+I have practiced yoga for over 20 years and have taught it, specifically for pregnant and postpartum women.
 I honor and respect the yogic practice of movement and breath, and especially the power of yoga to bring people together in community.
-I am grateful for yoga and I continue to practice regularly (now on Zoom in my living room) with awareness of the origin of yoga and continued awareness of cultural appropriation.
+I am grateful for yoga and I continue to practice regularly with awareness of the origin of yoga and continued awareness of cultural appropriation.